-Perhaps ramblers’ biggest Achilles Heel is the number of bedrooms on the first floor.
+Perhaps ramblers’ biggest Achilles Heel is the number (and size) of bedrooms on the first floor.

 Families who want four bedrooms on one level are going to have a hard time finding it in a rambler.
-Or, if they do, they’re not going to like the room sizes.
+Or, if they do, they’re not going to like how big the rooms are.

 In the same vein, master baths hadn’t yet become super-sized in the 50’s (that took another 30 years), so the odds of finding a bigger one are slim.

 Ditto for larger garages.

 So what was in vogue in the ’50’s?

 High-quality, mass-produced carpeting!
 Low pile, high pile, shag ” you name it.

 Unlike boring hardwood floors, carpet was colorful, comfortable . . . and suddenly, oh so affordable!

 Fifty years-plus later, pulling that same carpeting ” if it’s still in the home ” and replacing it with hardwood floors is one of the quickest ways to create value.

 **Often referred to as “ranches” or “ranch-style homes” outside the Upper Midwest.